fionacyu/fragPaper/README.md

 # fragPaper
-A repository containing the data structures of optimized ISOL24 structures and their corresponding fragments.
+A repository containing the data structures of systems used in the paper "Automatic Molecular Fragmentation by Evolutionary Optimisation" and their corresponding fragments.
+Energies and errors are listed where relevant.
+Files ending in `.qdxf` contain the fragment structures.